Davor Suker on France '98: "It was the realisation of a dream for me"

 We were massive underdogs before the quarter-final but we'd been playing well and Germany hadn't been in fantastic form.
 They had some great players like Matthaus, Klinsmann and Bierhoff, and they'd won the European Championship two years before, but we felt confident that we could beat them.
 When they had a player sent off just before half-time it gave us a massive boost, and we didn't look back after that.

 Were you surprised at how well Croatia did in France?

 In some ways it was a surprise, but in other ways it wasn't.
 If you look at our team we had some fantastic players who were playing for big clubs in Europe.
 Boban was playing for Milan, Slaven Bilic and Igor Stimac were both playing in England, and I was playing for Real Madrid.
 We had a great defence with the likes of Robert Jarni and our midfield was fantastic.

 I guess every team at the World Cup needs a good striker and I found my form at just the right time.
 I gave the team a certain amount of confidence because they knew that if they created chances for me there was a good chance I would score.
 We also had great team spirit.
 We were playing for our country in its first ever World Cup and we were determined to make a positive impression.
 We knew the people back in Croatia were really behind us and that spurred us on to do well.

 How important was the coach Miroslav Blasevic?

 He was a great coach and a great leader.
-He treated us like adults and he gave us freedom to express ourselves on the football pitch.
-On the pitch he had a great captain in Zvonomir Boban who was a great friend to all the players.
-He was playing for AC Milan and had the respect of everyone.
-He helped us play together as a team and with Blasevic and Boban we knew we had the right characters in the squad to be successful.
+He treated us like adults and he gave us the freedom to express ourselves on the football pitch.
+He had a great captain in Zvonomir Boban who was a great friend to all the players.
+He was playing for Milan and had the respect of everyone.
+He helped us play together as a team, and with Blasevic and Boban we knew we had the right characters in the squad to be successful.

 Which was your favourite goal?